-The Nexus Bently has a sleek exterior, a rugged steel frame, and a luxury level interior.
-The 34B gives you a top-quality king-size bed, split bathroom, galley-style kitchen, and dual slide-out front room.
+The Nexus Bently has a sleek exterior, a rugged steel frame, and a luxury-level interior.
+The 34B provides a top-quality king-size bed, split bathroom, galley-style kitchen, and dual slide-out front room.
 If you prefer a motorhome with a bath and a half, the 38B moves the shower to the rear bathroom giving you an extra closet space.

-If you’re looking for a motorhome you can work from; the Bently might not make your shortlist.
+If you’re looking for a motorhome you can work from, the Bently might not make your shortlist.
 This motorhome is one of the few that doesn’t come with a designated RV workspace.
 You could work from the dinette, but you’ll find that the table isn’t in an ergonomically correct position.
-Using a desk accessory at the end of the table and an office chair may help.
+A desk accessory at the end of the table and an office chair may help.

 If you and your spouse, partner, or traveling companion are both working on the road, you may find it challenging to have your own space.
-There is enough room to use a lift lid coffee table in front of the sofa, as long as you know how you’re going to store it while you’re traveling.
+There is enough room to use a lift lid coffee table in front of the sofa, as long as you know how you will store it while you’re traveling.
 Lift lid tables are great for extra storage.

 Most Difficult to Find a Campsite- Newmar King Aire